 Dem says Manchin blocking energy, tax provisions in big bill

-Manchin’s demands leave the measure’s future unclear and upend party leaders’ hopes for a more sweeping package they’ve wanted to push through Congress by August.
-In talks with Schumer, D-N.Y., that have lasted months, Manchin had previously expressed support for energy and climate language and for raising levies on high-earners and big companies.
+However, containing the costs of prescription drugs and extending subsidies for people buying health insurance under former President Barack Obama’s 2010 health care law are also top Democratic priorities.
+Manchin’s stance puts his party in the position of having to decide whether it should reluctantly declare victory by solely addressing some of its health care goals, as opposed to demanding more but potentially ending up with nothing.

+Democrats’ $2 trillion package that collapsed last year included similar restrictions on prescription drug prices estimated to cost $297 billion over a decade.
+It also would have temporarily extended subsidies for buying health coverage — which expire in January — with a price tag of around $74 billion.

-Manchin spokesperson Sam Runyon issued a statement that reiterated the senator’s assertions that he did not want any measure that emerged to worsen the consumer cost of living.
-The government reported this week that inflation last month reached an annual level of 9.1%, the highest figure in four decades.
+Manchin spokesperson Sam Runyon issued a statement that reiterated the senator’s assertions that he did not want any measure that emerged to worsen inflation.
+The government reported this week that consumer costs last month grew by an annual level of 9.1%, the highest figure in four decades.

 “Political headlines are of no value to the millions of Americans struggling to afford groceries and gas as inflation soars to 9.1%,” Runyon said.
 “Senator Manchin believes it’s time for leaders to put political agendas aside, reevaluate and adjust to the economic realities the country faces to avoid taking steps that add fuel to the inflation fire.”